List on Bids44 →

 ServiceCostTradeoff

-Universal Remote Control₹300 – ₹800Loses smart features (voice control, specific app buttons), basic functionality only.
+Universal Remote₹300 – ₹800Loses smart features, voice control, and specific app buttons

 Known Issues — Reported by Real Sony Bravia 43 Owners